awaescher/homebridge-http-json-eval-thermometer/README.md

 ```

-### Example
+### Examples

 For a simple json object, defining the first property name is enough.

 ```json
 {